Key Points

 Technical approaches drawn from industrial engineering provide detailed and consistent methods for organizational change management.
 They are often systematic approaches or continuous improvement efforts focused on improving the quality or efficiency of current processes.

-Second, these methods are grounded in the idea that organizational change requires continuous effort and incremental improvements over time.
+These methods are also grounded in the idea that organizational change requires continuous effort and incremental improvements over time.
 Regardless of the type of change we are implementing, iterative improvement is almost always part of successful change efforts.
 Therefore, to some degree, the mindset and some of the tools designed for use in more methodical change management approaches have broad applicability.

 Lean Six Sigma